pivotal/docs-tap/supply-chain/development/about.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-This section details the Developer focused features of the Tanzu Supply Chains.
+This section contains the developer focused features of Tanzu Supply Chain.

 ## Prerequisites